basp/neko/README.md

 ## 猫 (neko)
 Neko is an experiment to build a single player game foundation on the LambdaMOO world idiom.
 LambdaMOO is a multi-user programmable object environment.
 It feels a bit like Smalltalk but it's more specialized and multiple users can edit and use objects at the same time at runtime, it also has a task scheduler and no graphics.
-Not suprisingly, it also originated at Palo Alto during the end of the first golden age of software (or was it the second?).
+Not suprisingly, it also originated at Palo Alto during the end of the first golden age of software.

+The LambdaMOO design is quite elegant and the code is fantastic to behold.
+It has a lot of stuff going on and should be recommended reading for every programmer.

 ## Commands
 Neko operates on text commands with the following syntax: